AntoineSoetewey/datanalyze/content/clients/dietplus.md

 [Dietplus](https://www.dietplus.be/) is a company specializing in dietary rebalancing, present in several European countries.

-The company has access to a lot of data about their customers and their stores, yet little information or decisions were derived from the analysis of this data.
+The company has access to a lot of data about their customers and their stores, yet little information or decisions were derived from the analysis of these data.

 ## Intervention